-There are so many different dog grooming tasks, and it can be very overwhelming for owners to know exactly what they need to do to keep their pet clean and healthy.
+There are so many different dog grooming tasks, and it can be very overwhelming for owners to know exactly what they need to do to keep their pets clean and healthy.
 While some dogs require more intensive grooming than others, the best thing you can do for yourself and your dog is to keep things as simple as possible.
-Products like Groom Genie dog wipes are made to make dog grooming as easy as possible on the dog and the owner.
+Products like Groom Genie dog wipes are made to make dog grooming as easy as possible for the dog and the owner.

 The main reason that pet parents purchase grooming wipes is for the convenience of cleaning and freshening their pooch’s coat without having to give them a traditional bath.
 Wrestling your dog into the tub and cleaning up the mess after a bath is a lot of work.
 If your dog just has a small spot of dirt on their coat, wiping him down with a grooming wipe is a much simpler option